supahcraig/redpanda_basics/Deploying Red Panda/TLS/Ground_Up_EnableTLS.md

 echo '01' > serial.txt
 openssl ca -config ca.cnf -keyfile ca.key -cert ca.crt -extensions extensions -in broker.csr -out broker.crt -outdir . -batch
 ```

+# Other Notes

+We did an on-site multi-region mTLS build out, and some of the above instructions aren't 100% with what we did to make it work.
+Some of that is likely due to updated docs.